-Whole school approaches The universal offer to all children and YP Additional, targeted support and provision Specialist, individualised support and provision WHOLE CLASS SMALL GROUPS INDIVIDUAL PSHE and circle time lessons include all pupils. ??? coordinate provision for pupils with wellbeing, emotional, physical and mental health needs.
+Whole school approaches The universal offer to all children and YP Additional, targeted support and provision Specialist, individualised support and provision WHOLE CLASS SMALL GROUPS RSE programme 'Life to the Full' is delivered from Year 1 to Year 6.
+This fulfils the statutory requirement to provide Relationships Education in Primary schools from September 2020.
+PSHE and circle time lessons include all pupils.
+TIS practitioner to coordinate provision for pupils with wellbeing, emotional, physical and mental health needs.
 Buddies are trained to support fellow pupils.
 Bereavement counselling is available.
 Pupil issues are dealt with by trained staff as they arise.
 Risk assessments are undertaken for all trips outside the school grounds or for practical activities or as annual classroom assessments.
+Mindfulness sessions in Upper Key Stage 2.
+Meditation sessions in all classes.
 Time limited and monitored groups address: -self esteem - social skills Multi-skills events are run to aid resilience and emotional well-being, e.g. inclusion festivals, Risk assessments are carried out.
 TACs, Early support meetings and reviews are supported by a range of agencies.
-Additional support for students can be requested from: -CAMHS -Social care -Dreadnought -Scallywags -Penhaligons Friends -Behaviour support service -Educational Psychology Individualised support is provided for pupils who begin to display early signs of health, well-being or emotional needs.
+Additional support for students can be requested from: -CAMHS -Social care -Penhaligon's Friends -Behaviour support service -Educational Psychology -School Nurse Individualised support is provided for pupils who begin to display early signs of health, well-being or emotional needs- mental or physical.
 Pupils with specific medical conditions have individual health care plans.
+TIS support